Skip to content

 echo $ANTHROPIC_API_KEY

-# Should output empty
+# Should output nothing

 powershell

-# Check ZenMux endpoint
+# Check the ZenMux service address

 Write-Host "ANTHROPIC_BASE_URL: $env:ANTHROPIC_BASE_URL"